What Is Data Driven Marketing?

 Not to mention when you start looking at big companies with huge marketing budgets, even a single decimal point improvement can translate into big money.

-If your B2B marketing campaigns aren’t informed by actionable analytics, you might as well be shooting in the dark.
-And yet a survey from Dun and Bradstreet found that around half of B2B companies are doing just that – creating campaigns using intuition and guesswork instead of hard facts.
+Incredibly, a survey Dun and Bradstreet survey found that around half of B2B companies are doing just that – creating campaigns using intuition and guesswork instead of cold data.

-Businesses in 2018 and beyond have access to so much data and information that they’re overwhelmed.
-Results from the Dun & Bradstreet survey confirm that the sheer volume of information that’s available is a problem, with most businesses saying they struggled to keep up with the variety and velocity of their insights.
+Businesses have access to so much data and information that they’re overwhelmed.
+The sheer volume of information that’s available is a problem, with most businesses saying they struggled to keep up with the variety and velocity of their insights (Dun & Bradstreet).

 For decades, marketing was all about soft skills – understanding the psychology of consumers and creating material to appeal to them.
 Gathering and interpreting data is a completely different set of skills that most traditional marketers simply haven’t mastered quick enough.

 Tools that help you understand and analyse the effectiveness of your online presence are everywhere.
-Learning how to use the following platforms is a great way to start using data to improve your marketing right now:
+Learning how to use the following platforms is a great way to start using data to improve your marketing:

-Social media: most social media platforms have inbuilt data-collection and analytics tools for businesses looking to better interpret their market.
+Most social media platforms have inbuilt data-collection and analytics tools for businesses looking to better interpret their market.
 Understanding these is essential to effective social media marketing.
 You can dig directly through your platforms inbuilt analytics, or use a managing tool like Hootsuite to help you.